Szewek/mcpm/README.md

 go get github.com/Szewek/mcpm
 ```

-Make sure you have set GOPATH/bin in PATH environment variable.
+If you have it compiled, make sure you have set GOPATH/bin in PATH environment variable.

 Only in 0.1.0, for first time you have to update database.
 ```